JvanKatwijk/qt-dab/README.md

 RPI
 ---

-The  qt-dab software runs pretty well on my RPI-2.
+The Qt-DAB software runs pretty well on my RPI-2.
 The average load on the 4 cores is somewhat over 60 percent.
 However, note that the arch system, the one I am running, provides the gcc 6.XX compilers rather than the GCC 4.9 on Jessie.